Blog/AI Real Estate Photography: Complete Guide for Agents & Photographers/AI Real Estate Photography in Louisville: 2026 Guide for Agents

 1. Assess Your Current Workflow.
 Are you outsourcing editing?
 Shooting in-house?
 Identify your biggest bottleneck.
 For most agents, it's turnaround time.

 2. Choose a Platform.
 Not all AI tools are equal.
 Look for one that specializes in real estate: architectural accuracy, interior consistency, and easy batch processing.
+For a step-by-step guide, check out our tutorial on using virtual staging software.

 3. Test on a Single Listing.
 Run a pilot property through the tool.
 Compare the AI-staged version against your usual output.
 Check for lighting anomalies, scale accuracy, and style alignment.